boethigp-github/hudini/README.md

 ## 4_1.
 Activate LLM Provider

-Hudini allows you to integrate with multiple AI model providers (such as OpenAI, Anthropic, and Google AI).
+Houdini allows you to integrate with multiple AI model providers (such as OpenAI, Anthropic, and Google AI).
 You can control which providers are active by setting the `APP_ACTIVE_PROVIDER` environment variable in the `.env.local` file.

 ### How to Activate Providers